mapogolions/genserver/README.md

 ## Gen Server

+Inspired by Erlang's **gen_server** module.

-**gen_server** in Erlang represents a set of abstractions and concrete implementations of parts of code necessary for writing *server processes*.
+**genserver** represents a set of abstractions and concrete implementations of parts of code necessary for writing *server processes*.

-**Server process** is an informal name for a dedicated (spawned) concurrency unit that runs for an extended period and listens for incoming requests from other concurrency unit.
+**Server process** is an informal name for a dedicated concurrency unit that runs for an extended period and listens for incoming requests from other concurrency units.

 ### The basic idea

-Let's say an application requires in-memory storage to manage settings, sessions, or something else.
+Let's say requires in-memory storage to manage settings, sessions, or something else.
 It must support simultaneous access by N concurrency units (i.e., be thread-safe).

 #### Shared Memory & Locks